 You’ve got a few good digital advertising campaigns all set up to run through Black Friday, so you must be good to go, right?
 Not so fast!
-There’s a little more work left to do, considering the staggering number of consumers who will be shopping online this holiday season.
+There’s a little more work left to do, considering the staggering number of consumers who have been shopping online since last holiday season.
 Cyber Monday advertising strategies should immediately follow Black Friday, as well as that ever-important (but often forgotten) Retargeting Tuesday.

 If this is the first time you’ve heard of Retargeting Tuesday, no worries, we’ll bring you up to speed.
-This strategy is largely overlooked, yet vital to your digital advertising plan if you want to reap even more monetary benefits of the biggest eCommerce holidays of the year.
+This strategy is largely overlooked, yet vital to your digital advertising plan if you want to reap even more of the monetary benefits from the biggest eCommerce holidays of the year.
 Below, a few ways to keep those sales coming in even after the weekend is over.

-Implement these post-Black Friday tips to make the most out of your Retargeting Tuesday & Cyber Monday advertising strategies.
+Implement these post-Black Friday tips to make the most out of your Retargeting Tuesday and Cyber Monday advertising strategies.

 It’s obvious: Retargeting is king

-Some ideas for your digital advertising: a limited-time complimentary workbook, gift card with purchase, free month of an online service, shopping incentive in December for a November purchase, etc. Don’t forget to keep this trend going all the way through the end of the year – just because the holidays are over, doesn’t mean everyone is done shopping!
+Some ideas for your Retargeting Tuesday offers: a limited-time complimentary workbook, gift card with purchase, free month of online service, shopping incentive in December for a November purchase, etc. Don’t forget to keep this trend going after Cyber Monday, and all the way through the end of the year – just because the holidays are over doesn’t mean everyone is done shopping!

-Of course, this applies to all digital advertising, but when the inventory is as sought-after as it is during Black Friday/Cyber Monday weekend the days and times you’re putting ads out there is just as important as targeting tactics, bid pricing, and other strategies.
+Of course, this applies to all digital advertising, but when the inventory is as sought-after as it is during Black Friday and Cyber Monday, the days and times you’re putting ads out there are just as important as targeting tactics, bid pricing, and other strategies.
 As you can imagine, if your ad is served at 3:00 a.m. when virtually no one is shopping online, it’s a waste of budget.
-To your advantage during this time of the year, according to Workarea, Monday is the most active online shopping day of the week and the most popular hours of the day to shop were 8:00 p.m. and 9:00 p.m.
+According to SaleCycle’s Ecommerce Stats Report, Monday and Thursday are the most active online shopping days of the week, and the most popular hours of the day to shop are 8:00 p.m. and 9:00 p.m.
 Knowing this, it may be worth inputting custom scheduling into a couple of your ad sets to see if they perform better than others, then apply that knowledge towards next year!